stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-The length of array types is determined by the following helper:
+The length of an array type is determined by the following helper:

 ```java
 private static int length(CPPASTDeclarator declarator) {